 • Design Interns specialize in all aspects of design for 826 Boston programming, advertisement and events, including brochure & flyer design, book layout, merchandise design & research and illustration.

-• Program Interns work closely with the Program Director and Program Coordinator on tutoring and in-school projects, meet with students on a regular basis, run or support writing workshops, tutoring, in-school projects, mentor teen staff members, and support events and initiatives.
+• Program Interns work closely with the program staff on tutoring and in-school projects, meet with students on a regular basis, run or support writing workshops, tutoring, in-school projects, mentor teen staff members, and support events and initiatives.

-• Development Interns learn all aspects of nonprofit development and work closely with the Executive Director on grant writing, proposals, event planning, and donor relations.
+• Development Interns learn all aspects of nonprofit development and work closely with the development team on grant writing, proposals, event planning, and donor relations.
 They also participate in other aspects of programming and support staff in administrative tasks, outreach projects, events, and tutoring.

-• Marketing Interns work closely with our Events Coordinator to manage and expand 826 Boston's social media presence, to actively document and promote programming, to research local media and circulate press releases, to increase store sales by strengthening community visibility, and to support volunteer-led fundraisers and gala events.
+• Marketing Interns work closely with our store and events team to manage the Greater Boston Bigfoot Research Institute and to expand 826 Boston's social media presence, to actively document and promote programming, to research local media and circulate press releases, to increase store sales by strengthening community visibility, and to support volunteer-led fundraisers and gala events.

 This is an opportunity to design, write, or teach in a professional environment, work with youth, get experience in creative arts education, learn about the day-to-day operations of a small non-profit, and join the network of national 826 chapters while building job skills, advancing your resume, and acquiring excellent references.
 Applicants must be over the age of 18 but need not be currently enrolled in an academic program.

-If you are interested in applying for an 826 Boston internship, please send an email to Raquel Kaplan, Volunteer Coordinator, at hiring [at] 826boston [dot] org, with the following documents (in .doc or PDF format) attached: resume, cover letter, and list of three references.
+If you are interested in applying for an 826 Boston internship, please send an email to Anusha Mookherjee, AmeriCorps VISTA Volunteer Coordinator, at hiring [at] 826boston [dot] org, with the following documents (in .doc or PDF format) attached: resume, cover letter, and list of three references.

 Applicants should use their cover letter to specify for which internship position they wish to be considered and highlight their experience in one or more of the following areas: